AustinTSchaffer/DailyProgrammer/hard/C270_AlienInvasionInversion/README.md

      - - X - - - - X
      - - - - - X - -
      X - - X - - - -
-     -[- X - - -]- -
+     - - X -[- - - - B]
-     X[- - X - -]- -
+     X - - X[- - - - B]
-     X[X X X - -]- -
+     X X X X[- - - - B]
-     -[- X - - -]- -
+     - - X -[- - - - B]
-     -[- X - - -]X -
+     - - X -[- - X - B]

-     ...

-In the third and fifth rows, B stands for _boundary_, referring to an expansion that pushed the search area outside the bounds of the map.
+In rows 3, 5, and 7, B stands for _boundary_, referring to an expansion that pushed the search area outside the bounds of the map.
 Boundary detection is performed prior to a search, preventing out of bounds errors and reducing the total number of comparisons.

 ### Usage